 You can hear this version of The First Nowell in the video below (they leave out the 4th verse).

 This article was posted on Tuesday, December 13th, 2011 at 1:11 pm and is filed under Christmas, Christmas Songs, Countries & Cultures, England, English, Holiday Songs, Holidays Around the World, Languages, The FIrst Nowell, USA, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply